Personalizing Student-Agent Interactions Using Log-Contextualized Retrieval-Augmented Generation (RAG): Results

-\textbf{LC-RAG outperformed the baseline in 4 out of 5 embedding model-dimension combinations}.
-Qualitatively, both approaches retrieved information relevant to kinematics and computing.
-However, LC-RAG achieved more precise retrieval, isolating a smaller set of relevant chunks compared to the baseline.
+\textbf{LC-RAG outperformed the baseline in 4 out of 5 embedding model-dimension combinations}, achieving more precise retrieval by isolating a smaller set of relevant chunks compared to the baseline.
 LC-RAG retrieved 167 unique chunks from a knowledge base of 7,386, while the baseline retrieved 267.
-This advantage was especially clear when student discussions were off-topic.
+This was advantageous, particularly when student discussions were off-topic and resulted in irrelevant retrieval for the baseline.
 For example, consider a segment where students said, ``\textit{S1: We need help.
 S2: No we don't.
 We got this.
 We can do this.}'' In this case, using the voyage-3-lite embedding model, the baseline retrieved an irrelevant chunk about a `90s TV show (``\textit{...from an episode of Ren and Stimpy...}''), while LC-RAG retrieved a chunk related to scientific modeling.

-The baseline outperformed LC-RAG with OpenAI's ``small'' embedding model due to the general nature of the knowledge base, which comprised physics and computing domain knowledge outside the scope of the C2STEM Truck Task (e.g., thermodynamics and memory management).
-The baseline's raw discourse typically lacked references to the C2STEM environment or Truck Task, whereas LC-RAG's integrated discourse and log summaries (see Section \ref{subsec:lc_rag}) reframed student conversations within the context of C2STEM, the Truck Task, and their environment actions.
+The baseline outperformed LC-RAG with OpenAI's ``small'' embedding model because the knowledge base was general in nature, comprising physics and computing domain knowledge outside the scope of the C2STEM Truck Task (e.g., thermodynamics and memory management).
+The baseline's raw discourse often lacked references to the C2STEM environment or Truck Task, whereas LC-RAG's integrated discourse and log summaries (see Section \ref{subsec:lc_rag}) reframed student conversations within the context of C2STEM, the Truck Task, and their environment actions.
 While this contextualization made LC-RAG summaries more meaningful within C2STEM, it hindered retrieval performance, as the knowledge base lacked C2STEM or Truck Task information.
-Although the baseline outperformed LC-RAG quantitatively with this model, qualitative analysis revealed that both were prone to irrelevant retrievals, suggesting the limitation stems from the untargeted knowledge base rather than the retrieval mechanism itself.
+Although the baseline outperformed LC-RAG quantitatively, qualitative analysis revealed that both models were prone to irrelevant retrievals, suggesting that the limitation stems from the untargeted knowledge base rather than the retrieval mechanism itself.
 We address this while answering RQ2.